-The traditional function of the university is to teach students — and at USC, teaching takes place in the classroom, studio, laboratory, seminar room and on the playing field, as well as where students live.
-USC is committed to promoting lifelong learning and to the principle that education is most effectively carried out in a context that encourages the creation of new knowledge.
+The traditional function of the university is to teach students.
+USC is committed to promoting lifelong learning and to the principle that education thrives in a context of new knowledge creation.

-Throughout its history, USC has performed a wide variety of roles in service to its constituencies — contributing to the welfare of its own students, faculty, staff and alumni, as well as to Southern California, the nation and the world.
-In particular, the university’s hospitals, affiliated hospitals and partnerships with business and nonprofit organizations help make USC’s expertise available to the community at large.
+From the start, USC has contributed to the welfare of students, faculty, staff and alumni, as well as to Southern California, the nation and the world.
+The university’s hospitals, affiliated hospitals and partnerships with business and nonprofit organizations help spread USC’s expertise across the community at large.

-The University of Southern California upholds a tradition of academic strength at all levels — from the earliest explorations of the undergraduate to the advanced scholarly research of the postdoctoral fellow.
+The University of Southern California upholds a tradition of academic strength at all levels — from freshman year to postdoctoral fellowship.

-USC offers bachelor’s degrees in 162 undergraduate majors, and, as of fall 2011, graduate students were enrolled in nearly 380 master’s, certificate, doctoral and professional degree programs.
-Hand in hand with this wide array of majors, USC has developed 155 different academic and professional minors — the broadest selection of any U.S. university — to encourage students to study subjects across widely separated fields.
-Students may select from a variety of degree combinations under the direction of the USC Dornsife College of Letters, Arts and Sciences, the Graduate School and the university’s 17 professional schools.
+USC offers bachelor’s degrees in 172 undergraduate majors, and, as of fall 2012, graduate students were enrolled in nearly 392 master’s, certificate, doctoral and professional degree programs.
+Alongside these many majors, USC has developed 155 different academic and professional minors — the broadest selection of any U.S. university — to encourage students to study subjects across widely separated fields.
+Students may select from a variety of degree combinations under the direction of the USC Dornsife College of Letters, Arts and Sciences, the Graduate School and the university’s 18 professional schools.

 The USC Dornsife College of Letters, Arts and Sciences is at the heart of the university’s commitment to teaching and research in the humanities, social sciences and sciences.
-The largest and most diverse of USC’s academic divisions — in terms of both student enrollment and faculty — the college serves nearly 6,700 undergraduates and 1,700 graduate students, and offers more than 130 undergraduate courses of study and a full range of master’s and doctoral degree programs.
+The largest and most diverse of USC’s academic divisions — in terms of both student enrollment and faculty — the college serves nearly 8,000 undergraduates and more than 1,700 graduate students, and offers more than 150 undergraduate courses of study and a full range of master’s and doctoral degree programs.
 In addition to the undergraduate degrees offered by the college, many of the university’s professional schools also offer bachelor’s degree programs.

-USC’s faculty includes Nobel laureates George A. Olah, Murray Gell-Mann and Daniel McFadden as well as National Medal of Arts winner Morten Lauridsen, National Humanities Medal winner Kevin Starr, National Medal of Science winner Andrew Viterbi, Turing Prize recipient Leonard Adleman, Pritzker Prize honoree Frank Gehry, MacArthur fellows Elyn Saks and Luis Alfaro, renowned violinist Midori Goto, Michael Waterman (a founder of computational genomics), Manuel Castells (interpreter of the Internet age), and Antonio Damasio (pioneer in the neural bases of emotions).
+USC’s faculty includes Nobel laureates George A. Olah, Murray Gell-Mann and Daniel McFadden as well as National Medal of Arts winner Morten Lauridsen, National Humanities Medal winner Kevin Starr, National Medal of Science winners Andrew Viterbi and Solomon Golomb, Turing Prize recipient Leonard Adleman, Pritzker Prize honoree Frank Gehry, MacArthur fellows Elyn Saks, Jacob Soll and Luis Alfaro, renowned violinist Midori Goto, Michael Waterman (a founder of computational genomics), Manuel Castells (interpreter of the Internet age), and Antonio Damasio (pioneer in the neural bases of emotions).
 More than 200 faculty members have received prestigious academic and professional awards from organizations as varied as the National Institutes of Health, the National Science Foundation, the Department of Homeland Security, the National Endowment for the Humanities, the Alfred P. Sloan Foundation, the John Simon Guggenheim Foundation and the Academy of Motion Picture Arts and Sciences.
-Also on the faculty are members of the National Academy of Sciences (15), National Academy of Engineering (35), Institute of Medicine (14) and American Academy of Arts and Sciences (28).
+Also on the faculty are members of the National Academy of Sciences (16), National Academy of Engineering (37), National Academy of Education (1), Institute of Medicine (17) and American Academy of Arts and Sciences (32).

-Diversity is a hallmark of the USC student community.
+Diversity is a hallmark of the student community.
 USC students come from all 50 states, five territories and 115 countries.
-There are 38,000 students enrolled at the university, including some 17,500 undergraduates and 20,500 graduate and professional students.
-In fall 2011, nearly 50 percent of new freshmen were from California.
+There are 40,000 students enrolled at the university, including some 18,000 undergraduates and 22,000 graduate and professional students.
+In fall 2012, nearly 50 percent of new freshmen were from California.
 Approximately 40 percent of the university’s total enrollment is composed of American minorities; a further 19 percent are international students.
 For 10 consecutive years, USC has been at the top of American universities in terms of international enrollment.
 Among undergraduates, approximately 50 percent are men and 50 percent are women.

 USC students consistently earn nationally competitive scholarships and fellowships, including Fulbright, Luce, Marshall, Truman, Rhodes and Churchill scholarships.

-USC is one of a small number of premier research institutions upon which the United States depends for a steady stream of new knowledge, art and technology.
-The university has more than $600 million in annual research expenditures and has ranked among the top 10 private universities in federal research activity.
+USC is one of a small number of premier research institutions producing a steady stream of new knowledge, art and technology.
+With more than $600 million in annual research expenditures, it ranks among the top 10 private universities in federal research activity.

 The USC Libraries develop collections and services that support and encourage the academic endeavors of faculty, students and staff; build a community of critical consumers of information; and help develop engaged world citizens.
 With more than 4 million volumes, 3 million photographs, 6 million microforms, and subscriptions to more than 50,000 serials and 33,000 electronic journals, the USC Libraries actively support the discovery, creation and preservation of knowledge.